perfino Help

 Thresholds

-Or, the average duration of JDBC statements usually varies with server load and is an indicator of the health of the application.
+Or, the average duration of JDBC statements usually varies with server load and is an indicator for the health of the application.

 To detect anomalous conditions, you define thresholds with an optional lower and an optional upper bound.
 Threshold violations are counted on a per-VM basis or for each VM group.
 They do not have actions associated with them.
 Often, you will not want to take any action for single threshold violations, but only for a cascade of such conditions.